AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 ```

 ### 4) Check the configSchema
-We also need a function to validate the user supplied config and merge it with our schema to generate the new bot config.
+We also need a function to validate the user-supplied config and merge it with our schema to generate the new bot config.
 We'll go through our schema step by step, compare the existence and type of the respective attribute in the bot config and either delete or overwrite it depending on our checks.
 For objects, it will call itself recursively layer by layer.

 ```javascript
 // File: src/index.js